 Visit Coney Island

-A great way to enjoy fall in New York City is to visit Coney Island!
+Before the end of the season, one of the best things to do in New York in fall is to visit Coney Island!
 Fall is one of the best times to visit Coney Island since it is much less crowded than the summer rush and you have basically until the end of October to enjoy all the famous boardwalk activities and amusement parks.

 Another great attraction to enjoy during the fall here is the New York Aquarium.
 This aquarium is the oldest operating aquarium in all of America!
 Located on the boardwalk in Coney Island, this aquarium is known for its marine life exhibits and daily sea lion shows.